microsoft/MIDI/src/service/MidiService/README.md

 The below steps work from an Administrator command prompt or Administrator PowerShell.
 I recommend the Windows Terminal app.

 ### Manual Install

+I recommend using the installer for at least the first install.
+It creates the required folders and sets permissions on them so the service can access the required data.

 ```
 sc create "MIDI Service" binpath="f:\ull\path\to\MidiService.exe"